Alejandro de Humboldt National Park, Cuba: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and L. It's important that you pick the correct type.
-A lot of adapters currently available are simply plug changers and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types A, B, C and L. It's important that you get the correct type.
+Many adapters on sale are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

-April in Alejandro de Humboldt National Park is hot and dry with little rain.
-Temperatures average in the low 80s F (high 20s C) during the day.
+If you vacation in Alejandro de Humboldt National Park during July, you will probably see that it is pretty consistently hot and dry with little rain.
+Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the high 70s F (mid 20s C).
+Humidity is generally between 70 and 80% during the day.

 What to wear/what to pack: